-3 Load a printer driver
+3 Load a printer definition

-Double-click on the directory called Printers in the App2 directory display.
+Open the directory called Printers in the App2 directory display.

-Double-click on the subdirectory which corresponds to the make of your printer (in this case, A corn).
+Open the subdirectory which corresponds to the make of your printer (for example, A com).

-You'll then see a directory display containing all the available printer drivers.
+You'll then see a directory display containing all the available printer definitions.

-Decide which printer driver suits your printer, and load it by dragging its icon into the Printer control window.
-(If you can't see a printer driver that matches your printer, see Problems with printing on page 56).
+Decide which printer definition suits your printer.
+Load it by dragging its icon into the Printer control window.
+(If you can't see a printer definition that matches your printer, see Problems with printing on page 60).

-In this case, load the driver called JP-150, which is specifically for the A corn JP-150 printer.
+For example, load the definition called JP-150, which is specifically for the A corn JP-150 printer.

-The Printer control window will change to include details of the printer driver you've just loaded, and so will the icon on the icon bar.
+The Printer control window will change to include details of the printer definition you've just loaded, and so will the icon on the icon bar.